ktjkc/reflextrust/paper/trust-modulation-core.md

 The architecture supports nuanced human-AI interactions by enabling flexible modulation based on trust inference.
 Future work includes the introduction of autonomous self-reflection loops, human-in-the-loop modulation audit trails, explainable trust dashboards, and integration with RLHF fine-tuning to support personalized trust calibration.

+>🔎 **Note:**
-“Note: For high-risk prompts (e.g. flagged by safety filters or user classification), certain intention types such as Extraction or Transformation may still be processed under evaluative layers, while Generation is typically restricted unless modulated with elevated trust and reflective constraints.”
+>For high-risk prompts (e.g. flagged by safety filters or user classification), certain intention types such as Extraction or Transformation may still be processed under evaluative layers, while Generation is typically restricted unless modulated with elevated trust and reflective constraints.

 ---